-See the pastor.
-As needed, he or she will offer a series of membership classes to instruct potential members about the United Methodist Church.
-Members must be baptized Christians.
+See the pastor!
+As needed, she will offer membership meetings to discuss life here at Elliston Zion and within the United Methodist Church.
 If you are not yet baptized, the pastor can instruct you about baptism and carry out that baptism at a worship service at the church.

-Elliston Zion's day-to-day administration is carried out by the current supply Pastor and the Ministry Team.
-She operates under the direct supervision of the Leadership Team.
+Elliston Zion's day-to-day administration is carried out by the current Pastor.
+She operates as part of the Elliston Ministry Team and under the supervision of the Leadership Team.
 This committee is the church's Administrative Council, which is a council of church members responsible for determining the direction and content of Zion's ministry.
 The Administrative Council sets an annual church budget and monitors the overall ministry of the church.
-The United Methodist denomination oversees the ministry of Zion UMC through its Maumee Watershed District, with headquarters in Maumee, OH, and the West Ohio Conference, with headquarters in Worthington, OH.
+The United Methodist denomination oversees the ministry of Elliston Zion UMC through its Maumee River District, with headquarters in Maumee, OH, and the West Ohio Conference, with headquarters in Worthington, OH.

 The Leadership Team at Elliston Zion is a team of members who all serve as all traditional committees.
 Those include: